nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### DistribBranchRoot

 We tell our distributed children the username of the root of the branch we're in on the distributed network.

+This message should not be sent when we're the branch root.

 ### Data Order